What’s the Affordable Care Act?

 Penalties apply on a monthly basis.
 In other words, penalties will constitute 1/12 of the annual penalty for each month that the employer fails to satisfy §4980H requirements and a full-time employee is enrolled through a public Exchange and qualifies for a tax subsidy.

 An employer will not be subject to both (a) and (b) penalties in any one month.
 If the (a) penalty applies, that is the maximum penalty that could be assessed.
 However, if the employer is in compliance with (a) requirements and fails to satisfy (b) requirements, there may be a penalty under (b).

 Form 1094 & Form 1095

 Both Form 1094 and Form 1095 are filed to record the employer provided health insurance coverage that is required under the Affordable Care Act.
-We took a closer look in our other blog post to differentiate between the two forms.
+We took a closer look at how to differentiate between forms 1094 and 1095 here.

 Forms 1094 & 1095 Tips

 Reporting of Minimum Essential Coverage (Insurance Carriers and Small Employers that Self-Insure): Code §6055 requires health insurance providers of minimum essential coverage (such as insurance carriers and small employers sponsoring self-insured plans) to an individual during a calendar year to confirm certain coverage information to the IRS and to covered individuals.
 The health insurance provider provides each covered individual with a Form 1095-B to report the coverage.
 The health insurance provider must also forward copies of all the individual Forms 1095-B it sent to covered individuals to the IRS.
 When the insurance provider sends all those Forms 1095-B, it also must send a transmittal form, or cover sheet, which is the Form 1094-B.